-I’ve made a few variations of red sauce for Budget Bytes, but this one is definitely the best of the best.
+I’ve made a few variations of red sauce for Budget Bytes, but this Slow Cooker Marinara is definitely the best of the best.
 I don’t like using my slow cooker for everything, but for a few things it works complete magic (beans and meat, for instance).
 The magical long, slow cooking process caramelizes the sugars in the tomatoes and creates a depth of flavor that can’t be matched!

 Plus, what more could you ask for than to just throw some ingredients in a pot, forget about it for 8 hours, and then come back to a rich, delicious red sauce?

-The price of this recipe will depend greatly on what you’re able to get your canned tomatoes for.
+The price of this Slow Cooker Marinara will depend greatly on what you’re able to get your canned tomatoes for.
 When I made the original (non-slow cooker) version of this recipe a couple of years ago, I paid almost half what I paid for canned tomatoes today.
 So, the price this time around was about the same as the store bought jarred equivalent, but hey, I made it myself and it’s so much tastier!

 Since this recipe makes quite a bit, I pour the extra into freezer bags and freeze it for up to about 4 months.
 Make sure you cool it down in the refrigerator before pouring into freezer bags, though ;)

 Slow Cooker Marinara

 - 2 (28 oz.) cans crushed tomatoes $3.47

 - 1 (6 oz.) can tomato paste $0.56

 - ½ Tbsp dried oregano $0.07